Geist5000/cypress-local-config/README.md

 This plugin with custom config files, specified by the `--config-file <path>` flag.
 Don't specify the `.local.json` file as config file.
 This plugin won't load the base file if you do that.

+# Known Issues

+The `.local.json` is last evaluated and overrides all other configurations, including environment variables.
+I currently don't know how to solve this issue, help is welcome.

 # Licence

 MIT Licence.